baileyballangarry/osticket-prereqs/README.md

 <p>
 <b>2.
 Create a Virtual Machine.</b>

-Within Microsoft Azure, navigate to “virtual machines” via the search bar and select “Create -> Azure virtual machine.”
+Within Microsoft Azure, utilize the search bar to search "virtual machines," then  select "Create -> Azure virtual machine."

-Under “Subscription -> Resource group” Select the resource group we just created.
+In the "Subscription -> Resource group" section, choose the recently established resource group that we created.

-Name the virtual machine.
-Again, the virtual machine can be named anything, however I recommend naming it something that makes it easily identifiable.
-I will be naming it “OsTicket-VM.”
+Assign a name to the virtual machine.
+While the virtual machine can have any name, I advise selecting a name that allows for easy identification.
+In my case, I'm naming it "OsTicket-VM."

-Select your relevant region.
+Choose the appropriate region.

-Under “image” select “Windows 10 Pro, Version 21H2 – x64 Gen2.”
+In the "Image" section,  select "Windows 10 Pro, Version 21H2 – x64 Gen2."

-Under “Size” select “Standard_E2s_v3 – 2 vcpus, 16GiB memory.”
+Under "Size," select "Standard_E2s_v3 – 2 vcpus, 16GiB memory."

-Create a username and password.
-I will be using “Labuser” and “Password1234.”
+Set up a username and password.
+I'm using "Labuser" and "Password1234."

-Under “Licensing” tick the box “I confirm I have an eligible Windows 10/11 license with multi-tenant hosting rights.”
+In the "Licensing" section tick the box “I confirm I have an eligible Windows 10/11 license with multi-tenant hosting rights.”

+Proceed by selecting "Review and create -> create."

 Select “Review and create -> create.”
 </p>